-This guide breaks down Wi-Fi data privacy into practical terms, helping you understand the landscape and make informed decisions about your network.
+Let's break down Wi-Fi data privacy in practical terms so you can make informed decisions about your network.

 What Data Does Your Wi-Fi Network Collect?